Our Board of Directors

 Augusta Gillespie is an Associate Director of Client Strategy with ListenFirst Media.
 In her position, she works with marketing and research professionals in the media space to analyze and interpret data from a myriad of digital and traditional marketing sources.
 She then works directly with clients to leverage the data to implement effective and responsive marketing campaigns in the future.
 Augusta received her B.A. in Political Science from Colgate University.
 Augusta is inspired by No Bully’s systematic and innovative approach to educating staff and students to help ensure a better future for the next generation.

-Sean Hanrahan is the Senior VP of Brand and Marketing Solutions at ESPN.
+Sean Hanrahan is the Senior Vice President, Sports Brand Solutions at Disney Advertising Sales.
 Sean is a 25+ year marketing veteran having worked in positions of increasing responsibility on the agency side until joining ESPN in May 2000.
 In 2004, Sean was appointed to the Senior Management team leading the reorganization of the Customer Marketing and Sales division as it assumed the multi-media responsibility of managing the digital and print sales and television.
 In 2006, Sean was named Senior Vice President, Marketing Solutions and assumed responsibility for the entire multi-media marketing department of this division.
 In November 2015, Sean added the responsibility of leading the Brand Marketing team that is responsible for driving awareness, tune-in and usage with fans across all ESPN platforms.
 Prior to joining ESPN, Sean worked at Tracy Locke as Executive Concept Director of the Department of Ideas, an innovative think tank.
 Before that he was the head of client services on the Pepsi business where he was responsible for the strategic and creative development of major national promotions.
 Sean is an avid sports fan and a graduate of LaSalle University.
 He resides in Bucks County, PA with his wife and three children.

 Gee Kin Chou